-There are two types of software artifacts:

-Software products that are created as deliverables during the development process

-Development knowledge that is applied to the process.

-The most commonly reused software product is source code, which is the final and most important product of software development.
-In addition to code, any intermediate life cycle products can be reused, which means that software developers can pursue the reuse of requirement documents, system specifications, modular designs, test plans, test cases, and documentation in various stages of software development.

-Reusable software development knowledge and experience exist at different abstraction levels:

-The architecture level,

-The modular design level

-The program (or code) level.

-A software architecture style describes the formal arrangement of architectural elements, and can be reused by software developers to construct their new software systems once the style is well defined.
-For example, the domain-independent multifaceted architecture is an architecture style for domain-oriented design environments, which has been reused in and refined through the development of many generations of design environments for different domains.

-Reusable knowledge of modular design can be codified in design patterns and frameworks.
-A design pattern is the description of a solution to recurring problems.
-It specifies a problem to be solved, a solution that has stood the test of time, and the context in which the solution works.
-Design patterns provide a common vocabulary for software developers to discuss their designs and can be passed from one developer to another developer for reuse.
-The concept of the framework comes from object-oriented programming languages.
-A framework describes the interaction pattern among a set of collaborative classes or objects, and can be represented as a set of abstract classes that interact with each other in a particular way.
-Programmers can reuse frameworks directly in their development after providing implementations for those abstract classes.
-Framework reuse is a mixture of knowledge reuse and code reuse.

-Programming knowledge at the level of code is represented as program plans that can also be reused by programmers if a suitable representation form is defined.

 Microservice capabilities are expressed formally with business-oriented APIs.
 They encapsulate a core business capability, and as such are valuable assets to the business.
 The implementation of the service, which may involve integrations with systems of record, is completely hidden as the interface is defined purely in business terms.
 The positioning of services as valuable assets to the business implicitly promotes them as adaptable for use in multiple contexts.
 The same service can be reused in more than one business process or over different business channels or digital touchpoints, depending on need.
 Dependencies between services and their consumer are minimized by applying the principle of loose coupling.
 By standardizing on contracts expressed through business oriented APIs, consumers are not impacted by changes in the implementation of the service.
 This allows service owners to change the implementation and modify the systems of record or service compositions which may lie behind the interface and replace them without any downstream impact.
 If microservices’ interfaces are exposed with a standard protocol, such as a REST-ful API, they can be consumed and reused by other services and applications without direct coupling through language bindings or shared libraries.
 Project teams need to easily discover services as potential reuse candidates.
 These services should provide documentation, test consoles, etc so re-using is significantly easier than building from scratch.

 Software Process for Reuse